GeNIe: Generative Hard Negative Images Through Diffusion: Experiments

 \textbf{Evaluation.} To quantify the impact of different augmentation methods, we evaluate the test-set accuracies of a state-of-the-art unsupervised few-shot learning method with \genie{} and compare them against the accuracies obtained using other augmentation methods.
-Specifically, we use UniSiam \cite{unisiam} pre-trained with ResNet-18, ResNet-34 and ResNet-50 backbones and follow its evaluation strategy of fine-tuning a logistic regressor to perform ($N$-way, $K$-shot) classification on the test sets of \textit{mini-} and \textit{tiered-}Imagenet.
-Following \cite{Ravi2017OptimizationAA}, an episode consists of a labelled support-set and an unlabelled query-set.
-The support-set contains randomly sampled $N$ classes where each class contains $K$ samples, whereas the query-set contains $Q$ randomly sampled unlabelled images per class.
+Specifically, we use UniSiam \citep{unisiam} pre-trained with ResNet-18, ResNet-34 and ResNet-50 backbones and follow its evaluation strategy of fine-tuning a logistic regressor to perform ($N$-way, $K$-shot) classification on the test sets of \textit{mini-} and \textit{tiered-}Imagenet.
+Following \citep{Ravi2017OptimizationAA}, an episode consists of a labeled support-set and an unlabelled query-set.
+The support-set contains $N$ randomly sampled classes where each class contains $K$ samples, whereas the query-set contains $Q$ randomly sampled unlabeled images per class.
 We conduct our experiments on the two most commonly adopted settings: ($5$-way, $1$-shot) and ($5$-way, $5$-shot) classification settings.
 Following the literature, we sample $16$-shots per class for the query set in both settings.
 We report the test accuracies along with the $95\%$ confidence interval over $600$ and $1000$ episodes for \textit{mini}-ImageNet and \textit{tiered}-ImageNet, respectively.

-\textbf{Implementation Details:} \genie{} generates images for each class by using all images from every other class as the source image along with their class labels as the corresponding text prompt.
-Specifically, we generate $4$ samples per class as augmentations in the $5$-way, $1$-shot setting and $20$ samples per class as augmentations in the $5$-way, $5$-shot setting.
+\textbf{Implementation Details:} \genie{} generates augmented images for each class using images from all other classes as the source image.
+We use $r=0.8$ in our experiments.
+We generate $4$ samples per class as augmentations in the $5$-way, $1$-shot setting and $20$ samples per class as augmentations in the $5$-way, $5$-shot setting.
 For the sake of a fair comparison, we ensure that the total number of labelled samples in the support set after augmentation remains the same across all different traditional and generative augmentation methodologies.
+Due to the expensive training of embeddings for each class in each episode, we only evaluated the DA-Fusion baseline on the first 100 episodes.